Driving Tips For Teenage Drivers

 8. It’s better to be late than in an accident.

 Studies have shown that speeding because you are late isn’t really worth the risk.
+Speeding is a common cause for car accidents.
 If your teen is running late for school or an appointment, remind them that being a few minutes late is much better than risking their lives in an accident.